alphagov/govuk-design-system/src/components/select/index.md

 The select component does not support selecting multiple options, as [there’s a history of poor usability and assistive technology support for `<select multiple>]`](https://www.24a11y.com/2019/select-your-poison/).
 If you need to ask the user to pick more than one item from a list, it’s almost always better to use another method, such as a list of checkboxes.

-Avoid adding functionality to allow selecting multiple options.

-<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Any input that’s designed to let a user select multiple options must offer a way to do so without relying on ‘click and drag’ movements or keyboard and mouse combined actions (such as ‘control’ and clicking at the same time).
-This is to comply with WCAG 2.2 success criterion [2.5.7 Dragging Movements](https://www.w3.org/WAI/WCAG22/Understanding/dragging-movements.html).

 ### Select with hint

 You can add hint text to help the user understand the options and choose one of them.